 Although it is difficult to prove emotional distress, recovering these damages may be possible with an organized and well-evidenced claim.
 Injuries from sudden accidents can be highly traumatic, especially if people die or suffer lifelong consequences.
 These events are also expensive, and every accident victim is entitled to pursue financial relief and justice.

-Call the Law Office of Brian K. Branch at 505-207-4401 to discuss your case with a personal-injury lawyer, and find out if pursuing emotional distress damages is a viable option.
+Call the Law Office of Brian K. Branch, PC at 505-207-4401 to discuss your case with a personal-injury lawyer, and find out if pursuing emotional distress damages is a viable option.